brettz9/atyourcommand/README.md

 desktop in connection with the web) is itself not decoupled.
-Also cover the ideas for PUT requests (for decoupled saving) and interfaces to the likes of Firefox's SQLite database (including for access to its localStorage contents) and HTTPQuery/PATCH requests for a potentially friendly and uniform approach (which could subsume the local SQLite API as well) toward allowing universal and neutral APIs to obtain and save *portions* of documents as well as whole
+Also cover the ideas for PUT requests (for decoupled saving) and interfaces to the likes of Firefox's SQLite database (including for access to its localStorage contents) or to FileWriter/FileSystem files and HTTPQuery/PATCH requests for a potentially friendly and uniform approach (which could subsume the local SQLite API as well) toward allowing universal and neutral APIs to obtain and save *portions* of documents as well as whole